 As usual, any imperfections Marvel films have are generally smoothed over by the fun cast of characters.
 As expected, Scarlett Johansson shines as Natasha, which (in a weird way) is just salt in the wound for her not getting more to do until now.
 The addition of Florence Pugh as Yelena Belova is a revelation, as she steals the show with her infectious presence and dry wit.
 If we have to continue this story without Johansson, Pugh is more than capable to pick up the slack.
 Unfortunately, not all the characters get their chance in the spotlight, most notably the Red Guardian as played by David Harbour, and the mysterious villain Taskmaster.
 Both are enjoyable to watch and add little moments, but neither are utilised to their full potential.
 It’s not hard to see how they could’ve been used to elevate the narrative, but they end up being only as memorable as the costumes they wear.

 Despite its flaws, Black Widow is not a bad film.
-However, it is an endlessly frustrating one, as it’s not hard to see how it could’ve been a lot more than what it ended up being.
+However, it is a frustrating one, as it’s not hard to see how it could’ve been a lot more than what it ended up being.
 When you watch something like Ant-Man and The Wasp (2018), you’re still satisfied even though it’s fairly light weight because it sets itself up to be a light romp.
 Black Widow succeeds in being a perfectly accessible, fun, well made and light action film, but in-between the margins you can see it had the potential to be something grander.

 Best way to watch it: It will probably work best in chronological order, so watch it after Captain America: Civil War.